-Creative Lithography is the past due update to Alois Senefelder’s innovation of stone lithography.
+Creative Lithography is the past due update to Alois Senefelder’s innovation, stone lithography.
 Consider this the post stone-age (literally) approach to this beautiful, dry paper, printing process.
 Lithography is known for its ability to convey the direct marks of an artist in repeatable prints.
 Beautiful tonality, subtle to lush colors, an efficiency in making multiples are all hallmarks of lithography.
 Unfortunately, stone lithography is also hallmarked by toxicity, difficulty, high skill, and complexity.
 With many recent innovations, the last statement needs no longer be the case, especially for you if you take this workshop.
 Jeff has been brilliant in detoxifying this wonderful medium.

 Modern Lithography processes are also among of the finest processes for making well-registered multi-plate, multi-color editions.
 If you are a painter, a photographer, a printmaker, a pencil or ink person you may conclude Modern Lithography is the missing link in your art making repertoire.